Tampa Kidnapping Defense Attorney

 Experienced criminal defense lawyers since 1997

 Kidnapping in general is the criminal offense of abducting, imprisoning, or confining an individual against his or her will.
 An individual of any age or gender can be kidnapped; however, the charge and penalties can be more severe if the victim is under the age of 13.
 See Fla.
 Statute 787.01.
 Furthermore, there may be additional offenses charged when a child is kidnapped, such as exploitation or aggravated child abuse.
 Kidnapping is a serious criminal offense that can have steep penalties for an individual found guilty.
-If you have been charged with kidnapping, you need to work with an experienced and knowledgeable criminal defense lawyer at All Family Law Group, P.A. to give yourself the best possible chance of having your charge reduced or dismissed.
+If you have been charged with kidnapping, you need to work with an experienced and knowledgeable criminal defense lawyer in Tampa at All Family Law Group, P.A. to give yourself the best possible chance of having your charge reduced or dismissed.
+We have been successfully helping defendants since 1997.
+We offer a free consultation to obtain the facts of your case and provide solution.
+Your attorney should be consulted before ever speaking with the law.

 What Constitutes Kidnapping?